Translate

 Cooper's Hill from below and above.
 Every year a large number of people chase a round of cheese down the hill.
 Not sure it's ever caught but it always makes the news on TV.
 Health and Safety have tried to ban it but the event still takes place.

-then we got to Troy House in Painswick.
+Then we got to Troy House in Painswick.
 We stayed there once before on the Cotswold Round.
 Run by Denise a lady who hails from Whitley Bay and attended Ridley High School but fortunately before I went to work there.
 Lovely outspoken lady, ruled the roost with the proverbial rod of iron!

 Dinner at St. Michael's Bistro, run by a Rumanian couple, TTL in bottles!